Reviewed by

 • List of Directors/Partners/Proprietor: A list of all key people in the business on your company's letterhead.

-The entire APEDA registration is now conducted online, allowing exporters to apply directly through the APEDA interface.
+The entire APEDA registration procedure is now conducted online, allowing exporters to apply directly through the APEDA interface.
 The process is simple and user-friendly.

 Step 1: Access the Online Portal